oSoc17/rideaway-backend/README.md

 	- `balanced`: tries to select calmer streets
 	- `shortest`: the shortest route, but maybe not the most pleasant one.
 	- `brussels`: use the brussels bicycle network as much as possible (not complete)
+- `instructions`: Boolean to specify if you want the API to return route instructions or not.
+- `lang`: specify the language of the instructions (supported: `en` and `nl`).

 ### Get a geoJSON with all the routes of the GFR network

 Launch a `GET` request to `hostname/routes/GFR.json`